 Architecture¶

-How qso-graph servers work together — one foundation, ten packages, zero cloud dependencies.
+How QSO-Graph servers work together — two foundation packages, nine MCP servers, zero cloud dependencies.

 System Overview¶